Income taxesProvision for income taxes:

 | | | | | | |

-As of December 31, 2024 the Company’s statutes of limitations are open for all federal and state years filed after the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2025 the Company’s statutes of limitations are open for all federal and state years filed after the years ended December 31, 2022 and 2021, respectively.
 Net operating loss and credit carryforwards from all years are subject to examination and adjustments for the three years following the year in which the carryforwards are utilized.
-The Company is not currently under Internal Revenue Service or state examination.
+The Company is not currently under examination by any taxing authority.